+3.6 The Rushmoor Local Plan (adopted in February 2019) gives a commitment that the Council 'will review periodically the Borough's conservation areas and seek to develop character appraisals/management plans to provide analysis of what features make a positive or negative

+2 National Planning Policy Framework (2021), para.
+191.

+3 National Planning Policy Framework (2021), para.
+206.

+4 National Planning Practice Guidance (2019), para.
+025, ref.
+ID 18a-025-20190723.

-- 3.6 The Rushmoor Local Plan (adopted in February 2019) gives a commitment that 'the Council will review periodically the Borough's conservation areas and seek to develop character appraisals/management plans to provide analysis of what features make a positive or negative contribution to the significance of the conservation area so that opportunities for beneficial change or the need for additional protection and restraint, including the implementation of Article 4 Directions, may be identified.
-The information in appraisals can be helpful to those considering investment in the area and can also be used to guide the form and content of new development' 5 - 3.7 The Local Plan contains a number of policies aimed at conserving and enhancing the historic environment of the Borough.
-Policy HE3 on 'Development within or adjoining a Conservation Area' is set out in full in Appendix 1 of this document. - 3.8 In addition, the Council has published a Locally Listed Heritage Assets Supplementary Planning Document (SPD) (2020) and has locally listed over 160 buildings and structures, many of which are located within conservation areas.
+contribution to the significance of the conservation areas so that opportunities for beneficial change or the need for additional protection and restraint, including the implementation of Article 4 Directions, may be identified'.
+It notes that 'information in appraisals can be helpful to those considering investment in the area and can also be used to guide the form and content of new development'.5

+- 3.7 The Local Plan contains a number of policies aimed at conserving and enhancing Rushmoor's historic environment.
+Policy HE3 of the Local Plan specifically relates to 'development within or adjoining a conservation area' and is set out in full at Appendix 2 below. - 3.8 The Council has locally listed over 170 buildings and structures, many of which are located within conservation areas, and has adopted a Locally Listed Heritage Assets supplementary planning document (SPD).
 The SPD provides these buildings and structures with a level of closer scrutiny and protection against undesirable alterations and/or irreplaceable loss.
-A copy of the SPD's Statement of Local Historic Significance is attached at Appendix 2.